Spartronics4915

 in Java must have their type explicitly stated, and can hold data other than numbers.

 2. Math problems are often short, so you can usually get away with using relatively meaningless single letter variable names.
-Most programs we write are longer and have more moving parts than these math problems, so in our context single letter variable names are considered vauge and bad (unless you're Arthur Whitney).
+Most programs we write are longer and have more moving parts than these math problems, so in our context single letter variable names are considered vauge and bad (unless you're ).
 You should try to give your variables clear names that say what they contain (without being needlessly verbose or redundant).

 Declaring Variables